StuffJackMakes/Particle-Vector-Art/README.md

 npm run web
 ```

-## Potential Improvements / Future Work

-- Expand upon "rounding" from Angle controller (e.x. limit the size controller sizes to 2, 4, 6, 8, etc)
-- Add symmetry, where particles are reflected across specific axes
-- Add particle interation (e.g. gravity or flocking)
-- Zig-zag angle controller
-- Color Controller PaletteNoise control funcion, where noise controls fading between colors in the palette (vs all colors)
-- Mode where particle defaults depend on their base color (i.e. all particles of the same color act in a similar fashion)
-- Custom line ends (e.g. a jagged paintbrush look)
-- Allow mutliple heightmaps
-- Control functions that operate off of particle properties (e.g. velocity, position, etc)

 ## Run Properties Format

 The [run-properties.json](run-properties.json) file controls the parameters of the simulation.
 All values are optional and revert to their default value if none is provided.
 The [run-properties-all.json](run-properties-all.json) contains all possible options as an example for how each is set.